Hexer-7/Overwatch-Mercy-AI/README.md

 - Switches to damage boost when an ally is affected by Ana's grenade.
 - Increases healing or damage boost as needed.
 - Ensures virus-free operation.
-- Customizable settings for screen resolution and Mercy's health bar color.
+- Customizable settings for screen resolution
 - Allows users to pause Mercy AI with F2.

 #### Requirements: